 The three risks outlined above are interconnected in that they all relate to change — which is unfolding at an unprecedented pace in both technology and business.
 TMT companies must be careful not to underestimate the importance of managing these risks proactively.
 Their ability to take advantage of new and disruptive technology, define their place in an evolving industry landscape, and cultivate and maintain a highly skilled and engaged workforce today may well dictate whether they exist tomorrow.

 How Protiviti Can Help

 Protiviti partners with leaders to help them achieve greater confidence in these changing environments.
-We seek to understand the unique strengths, risks and opportunities of your organisation and where you want to take your business.
-We then collaborate with you to build custom solutions that maximise your chances for success, deploying a tailored, multidisciplinary team of professionals who fit your situation and company culture.
+We seek to understand the unique strengths, risks and opportunities of your organization and where you want to take your business.
+We then collaborate with you to build custom solutions that maximize your chances for success, deploying a tailored, multidisciplinary team of professionals who fit your situation and company culture.
 While the process is never simple, our goal is to help you face the future with confidence.